Dinosaur Museum in St. George, Utah

 Plan Your Trip

 St. George is the largest city in southwestern Utah and is home to a wide range of great restaurants, shopping, and other city amenities.
 The city is a gateway to some of Utah’s most famous parks and destinations.
-Many visitors travel to the area for Zion National Park, but full vacation itineraries are easily created by including state parks such as Snow Canyon, Sand Hollow and Gunlock, and vast outdoor landscapes like Red Cliffs Desert Reserve.
+Many visitors travel to the area for Zion National Park, but full vacation itineraries are easily created by including state parks such as Snow Canyon, Sand Hollow and Gunlock, and vast outdoor landscapes like Red Cliffs National Conservation Area.

 To find events at the museum during your visit, check out the museum website.